royalrizen/Terraria-Plr-Editor/README.md

 terraria-player all player.plr
 ```

-The bundled `data/items.json` database is handled internally, so you **do not need to provide an `--items` argument**.

 ### Editing

 ```bash
 terraria-player edit player.plr
 ```

-The editor provides access to the supported player and inventory modifications.

-Edited player files are saved separately, with the original file preserved as a `.bak` backup when applicable.
+The CLI automatically locates the bundled item database.

 ---

 ## 🐍 Python API

-The parser and editor can also be used directly from Python.
+The parser can be used directly in your own project:

-### Parse a player

 ```python
 from terraria_player import PlayerParser